DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 ## Principles

-- It must be absolutely isolated within the Mask Network extension.
+- No dynamic code should be executed in the Mask Network extension.
 - Developers should be able to develop a working plugin without acquiring "licence" or any form of agreement from the Mask team.
 - It must not harm the data or property (wallet) safety.

 ## General design

-An external plugin should be an isolated website, which means it should not be loaded or installed onto the Mask Network.
+An external plugin should be hosted on an arbitrary HTTPs URL, it should not be loaded or installed onto the Mask Network.

-When Mask Network detects the metadata of an external plugin, it will try to fetch the manifest and display the content in the payload.
+When Mask Network detects the metadata of an external plugin, it will try to fetch the manifest file (a JSON) and render the content in the payload.
 This process **must not** involve dynamic code execution.

 When the user decided to interact with the external plugin,